treeman/money/README.md

     Hidden setting should be remembered for new months How to view all categories?
 1. Balance should be +/- sensitive
+1. Need to handle errors when trying to delete a category with transactions
+1. Add tests to budgeted category controller (does not care about user for instance)

 ## Account view
 1. Add new fields for a transaction: